akmur/alex-11ty/posts/2019-02-05-switching-this-site-to-react-wordpress.md

 ### Conclusions

-All in all, I&#8217;m currently very happy of my React / WordPress combo.
+All in all, I'm currently very happy of my React / WordPress combo.
 It allows for fun development, great performances and simple deployments, while retaining the great publishing experience of WordPress and the no-nonsense [JAM stack][6] approach.
 Using WordPress also makes it easy to expand my blog with categories, tags, and plugins like Advanced Custom Fields in case I want to.
 This is definitely the way I would go in case I had to do any &#8220;artisan&#8221; client work in 2019.

 _Photo by [Thierry Meier][7] on [Unsplash][8]_